nosoop/SMExt-SourceScramble/README.md

 # Source Scramble

-A SourceMod extension that provides convenient methods to access platform-specific memory patches stored in game configuration files.
+A SourceMod extension that provides:
+- An easy way for plugins to validate and patch platform-specific address locations with a game configuration file.
+- A new handle type for plugins to allocate / free their own memory blocks.

 ## Origin